JcoProjectTeam/JcoProjectPage/languageSpecification/createFuzzySetModel.md

 * Optional derived degrees can be calculated from independent degrees using expressions.
 * Optional constraint validates the consistency of the multigrade fuzzy set.
 * Optional operator definitions specify how NOT, AND, and OR operations work for this model.
+* **Important**: Each operator (NOT, AND, OR) can be defined only once.
+You cannot define the same operator multiple times in a single model.

 ## Examples
       CREATE FUZZY SET MODEL TemperatureModel